 Definition

-A multi-agent system coordinates two or more LLM-driven agents that each hold a role, a set of tools, and sometimes their own memory, working together toward a shared goal.
-Instead of one model trying to do everything in a single context window, work is split: a researcher agent gathers facts, a writer agent drafts, a reviewer agent critiques, and so on.
-Agents communicate by passing messages, results, or structured handoffs, and an orchestration layer decides who acts next.
+A multi-agent system coordinates two or more LLM-driven agents — each holding a role, a set of tools, and often its own memory — working together toward a shared goal.
+Instead of one model attempting everything inside a single context window, work is split: a researcher agent gathers facts, a writer drafts, a reviewer critiques, a coordinator decides what happens next.
+Agents communicate by passing messages, results, or structured handoffs, and an orchestration layer determines who acts and when.
+The design instinct is old and sound — division of labor — applied to models whose attention, like a human's, degrades when a task sprawls.

 Common topologies

-Splitting work across specialists can improve quality and make each agent simpler to reason about, but it adds latency and cost because every agent is another set of model calls, and errors can compound as messages pass between them.
-Anthropic's guidance is to reach for multi-agent designs only when a single agent or a fixed workflow genuinely falls short.
+Splitting work across specialists can improve quality and makes each agent simpler to reason about, test, and prompt.
+But every agent is another set of model calls, so latency and token cost multiply — multi-agent systems can burn many times the tokens of a single chat.
+Errors compound across handoffs: a researcher's small misreading becomes the writer's confident falsehood.
+Coordination itself is failure-prone — agents duplicating work, losing shared state, or deadlocking on ambiguous handoffs.
+The sober engineering guidance, echoed in Anthropic's own writing, is to reach for multi-agent designs only when a single agent with good tools, or a fixed workflow, genuinely falls short.
+Complexity must be purchased with demonstrated need.

 In Simple Terms

-A multi-agent system coordinates two or more LLM-driven agents that each hold a role, a set of tools, and sometimes their own memory, working together…
+A multi-agent system coordinates two or more LLM-driven agents — each holding a role, a set of tools, and often its own memory — working…